mahdiduris/mahdiduris.github.io/_pages/about.md

---
+---
 title: "Mahdi Duris"
 permalink: /
+layout: single
 description: "Postdoctoral Research Associate in Applied Linguistics and AI at Iowa State University.
 Research includes second language pronunciation, automated writing evaluation, and AI in education."
-layout: single
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
-permalink: /
-title: "Mahdi Duris"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---